-(1) The Master's thesis will be presented orally before the assigned examiners and be defended in a subsequent academic discussion, which will last approximately

-30 minutes.
-Fifty percent of the defence will focus on the topic of the Master's thesis, and the other fifty percent on the entire content of the modules taken.
+- (1) The Master's thesis will be presented in a non-public oral presentation before the assigned examiners and be defended in a subsequent non-public academic discussion, which will last approximately 30 minutes (the Master's thesis, thus, includes the oral examination).
+Fifty percent of the defence will focus on the topic of the Master's thesis, and the other fifty percent on the entire content of the modules taken. - (2) The presentation of the Master's thesis must take place no later than eight weeks following submission of the document.
+The date is scheduled by the examinations board.
+The candidate is informed of the date no later than two weeks before the presentation.

-- (2) The presentation of the Master's thesis must take place no later than eight weeks following submission of the document.
-The date will be scheduled by the examinations board.
-The candidate will be informed of the date no later than two weeks before the presentation. - (3) The grade for the presentation and defence will be calculated as the mean of the individual grades given by the examiners; § 10 applies accordingly. - (4) The topics examined and the results of the oral examination must be recorded in a written report, which must be signed by the chairperson of the examinations board.
+- (3) The grade for the presentation and defence will be calculated as the mean of the individual grades given by the examiners; § 10 applies accordingly. - (4) The topics examined and the results of the oral examination must be recorded in a written report, which must be signed by the chairperson of the examinations board.